Blood Cells

 Blood cells begin their life in the bone marrow as stem cells, and they mature into three main types of cells Red blood cells (RBCs), White blood cells (WBCs), and Platelets.

-The average human adult has more than 5 liters of blood in his or her body.
+The average human adult has more than 5 litres of blood in his or her body.
 Blood carries oxygen and nutrients to living cells and takes away their waste products.
 It also delivers immune cells to fight infections and contains platelets that can form a plug in a damaged blood vessel to prevent blood loss.

 Through the circulatory system, blood adapts to the body’s needs.
 When you are exercising, your heart pumps harder and faster to provide more blood and hence oxygen to your muscles.
 During an infection, the blood delivers more immune cells to the site of infection, where they accumulate to ward off harmful invaders.